Battle of Guadalajara: March 9

 The Republican forces on this day consisted of the XI International Brigade, two artillery batteries and two companies of infantry from the 49th Brigade, 12th Division.
 They had 1,850 soldiers with 1,600 rifles, 34 machine guns, 6 artillery pieces, and 5 tanks.
-By the end of the day, more reinforcements started to arrive as Colonel Enrique Jurado Barrio was ordered to form IV Corps with Líster's 11th Division in the centre at the Madrid–Zaragoza road at Torija, the 12th Division on the left flank and the 14th Division on the right.
-Additionally, the 2nd Assault Guard Division was ordered to arrive and operate on the field by Vicente Rojo.
+By the end of the day, reinforcements started to arrive as Colonel Enrique Jurado Barrio was ordered to form IV Corps with Líster's 11th Division in the center at the Madrid–Zaragoza road at Torija, the 12th Division on the left flank, and the 14th Division on the right.
+Vicente Rojo ordered the 2nd Assault Guard Division into action.

 March 10

 The Republican forces received new reinforcements: Italians and Poles from the XII International Brigade (two battalions; Jarosław Dabrowski Battalion and Giuseppe Garibaldi Battalion), three artillery batteries, and an understrength battalion of tanks.
-The Republican forces now had 4,350 soldiers, 8 mortars, 16 artillery pieces and 26 light tanks.
+The Republican forces now had 4,350 soldiers, 8 mortars, 16 artillery pieces, and 26 light tanks.

-In the morning Italian forces on the Nationalist side launched heavy artillery and air bombardments and began the assault on the XI International Brigade without success.
-At that point they had 26,000 soldiers, 900 machine guns, 130 light tanks and a large number of artillery pieces committed to battle.
+In the morning, Italian forces on the Nationalist side launched heavy artillery and air bombardments and without success began the assault on the XI International Brigade.
+At that point they had committed 26,000 soldiers, 900 machine guns, 130 light tanks, and a large number of artillery pieces.
 The Nationalists captured the towns Miralrio and Brihuega.
-The latter town was taken almost unopposed.
+The latter town fell almost without opposition.

-Nationalist attacks on XI and XII International Brigades continued throughout the afternoon, still without success.
-At Torija, they met the Italian Garibaldi Battalion.
-During the skirmish the Italians from the Garibaldi Battalion took the opportunity to encourage the Fascist soldiers to join the Republicans.
-The attacks were halted towards evening, and the Italian Nationalist units built defensive positions.
+Nationalist attacks on XI and XII International Brigades continued in the afternoon, still without success.
+At Torija, the Nationalists faced the Italian Garibaldi Battalion.
+Italians in the Garibaldi Battalion encouraged the Fascist soldiers to join the Republicans.
+The attacks halted toward evening, and the Italian Nationalists built defensive positions.

-At the end of the day, Lacalle resigned his command, officially for health reasons, but probably because of his resentment over being passed over by Jurado.
-Command over 12th Division was given to the Italian communist Nino Nanetti.
+At the end of the day, Lacalle resigned his command, officially for health reasons, but probably because of his resentment at being passed over by Jurado.
+Command of 12th Division went to the Italian communist Nino Nanetti.

 March 11

-The Italians began a successful advance on the positions of XI and XII International Brigades, who were forced to retreat down the main road.
-The Italian vanguard was stopped some 3 km before the town of Torija.
+The Italians began a successful advance on the positions of XI and XII International Brigades, who retreated down the main road.
+The Italian vanguard stopped 3 km before the town of Torija.
 The Spanish Nationalist division "Soria" captured the towns of Hita and Torre del Burgo.